 Wasp with prey

-Nests are built in any suitable places for this:
+Nests are built in any suitable places:

 • between branches;

-• in holes underground;
+• in burrows underground;

 • in buildings, in the form of a round roll of paper.